-Amidst all this admiration and sense of pride, there exist a lot of names who deserve this honour but are side-lined by the political lobbying of our system.
+Amidst all the admiration and sense of pride, there exists a whole lot of names that truly deserve this honour.
 A few of them namely Maj.
-Dhyanchand, Rajiv Dixit and Atal Bihari Vajpayee (the 10th and one of the finest PMs India has ever had).
-While India is now busy marching forward to the 2014 general elections to decide its fate for the next 5 years, I felt this topic was important to be bought into light.
-Here are a few reasons why I strongly feel Atal Bihari Vajpayee deserves the Bharat Ratna :
+Dhyanchand, Rajiv Dixit and Atal Bihari Vajpayee (the 10th and one of the finest prime ministers India has ever had).
+While India is now busy marching forward to the 2014 general elections to decide its fate for the next five years, it is important to bring to light why I strongly feel Atal Bihari Vajpayee deserves the Bharat Ratna:

-It is unarguably accepted that Atalji was a man of immense moral fibre, integrity and truthfulness, who put his duty and commitment towards his nation above anything else.
-It shows in the fact that he was respected by his political rivals as much as he was in his party and cadre.
-The BJP may or may not have enjoyed a stronghold at that point of time in India, but Vajpayee certainly had a place as a person in everybody’s hearts.
+It is unarguably accepted that Atalji was a man of immense moral fibre, integrity and truthfulness, who put his duty and commitment toward the nation above everything else.
+This is evident from the fact that he was respected by his political rivals as much as he was by his own party and cadre.
+The Bharatiya Janata Party may or may not have enjoyed a stronghold at that point of time in India, but Vajpayee certainly had a place in everybody’s hearts.

-Atalji was never behind power unlike his other political rivals, but always wanted a strong and decisive government and governance system.
-He ( apart from Indira Gandhi) has a distinction of taking the oath of Prime Minister thrice, once for 13 days followed by 13 months and then for a full term of 5 years ( 1999-2004).
-However, his government did not try to lobby during the vote of confidence or when it was overthrown, as we know it lost the motion by one vote which could have easily been bought.
+Unlike his political rivals, Atalji was never after power.
+He always wanted a strong and decisive government and a good governance system.
+He (apart from Indira Gandhi) has had the distinction of taking oath as a prime minister thrice – the first time for 13 days, followed by 13 months, and then for a full term of five years ( 1999-2004).
+However, his government did not try to lobby during the vote of no-confidence or when it was overthrown, as we know it lost the motion by one vote which could have easily been bought.
 Such was the honesty and truthfulness of this man.

-Vajpayee was a brilliant administrator who efficiently ruled while he was in the office.
-The economy was thriving at 8-8.5% stably in his regime.
-The NDA regime from 1998-2004 saw the birth of a number of innovative projects and schemes which even have an impact today – the Golden Quadrilateral, the Sarva Shiksha Abhiyan, the setting up of NHAI, the setting up of a separate department for the development of North-Eastern India, the birth of the POTA act (which the incumbent government removed on coming to power) and so on.
-Vajpayeeji had a way of connecting to the crowd by his charisma and oratory skills.
+Vajpayee was a brilliant administrator who efficiently ruled while held office.
+The economy was thriving at 8-8.5% growth rate stably during his regime.
+The NDA regime, from 1998 to 2004, saw the birth of a number of innovative projects and schemes which even have an impact today – the Golden Quadrilateral, the Sarva Shiksha Abhiyan, the setting up of NHAI, the setting up of a separate department for the development of Northeast, the birth of the POTA Act (which the incumbent UPA government removed after coming to power), and so on.
+Vajpayeeji had a way of connecting with the crowd by his charisma and oratory skills.

-Vajpayee, a charismatic leader and orator was first a poet at heart.
+Vajpayee, a charismatic leader and orator, was a poet at heart.
 His numerous contributions to Hindi literature in the form of his poems cannot be forgotten as they carry wonderful messages about life.
 His poems on India are an unforgettable feather in the cap of Hindi literature.
-Few of his notable works include “Unchaai”, “Bharat ki Kavita”, “ Kya Khoya kya Paya” and so on.
+Few of his notable works include “Unchaai”, “Bharat ki Kavita”, and “ Kya Khoya kya Paya”.

-Vajpayeeji, above all, was a gentleman who always had time for people and listened to their grievances even at his residence; a man who never cared for personal achievements through his actions, a leader who respected his opposition as much as he respected his ruling alliances.
+Vajpayeeji, above all, was a gentleman who always had time for people and listened to their grievances even at his residence.
+He was a man who never cared for personal achievements, and a leader who respected his opposition as much as he respected his ruling alliances.
 He was accepted globally as a leader.
-In short, he was a perfect blend of leader, poet, orator, and human being.
+In short, he was a perfect blend of a leader, a poet, an orator, and a good human being.